ToshioCP/Gtk4-tutorial/gfm/tfetextview_doc.md

 tfe_text_view_new_with_file (GFile *file);
 ~~~

-Creates a new TfeTextView and read the contents of the `file` and set it to the GtkTextBuffer corresponds to the newly created TfeTextView.
+Creates a new TfeTextView and reads the contents of the `file` and set it to the GtkTextBuffer corresponds to the newly created TfeTextView.
 Then returns the TfeTextView as GtkWidget.
-If I/O error happens, it returns `NULL`.
+If an error happens, it returns `NULL`.

 Parameters